 What motivates you to get involved in trainings?

-“The honour to have a contribution to my future colleagues’ professional journey.” – Diana, Magento backend developer
+“The honor to have a contribution to my future colleagues’ professional journey.” – Diana, Magento backend developer

 “Their desire to absorb knowledge, as a sponge.
 The chance of meeting that one `Jesus Christ` of programming that you just feel is the right fit, thinks clearly and logically and you can just feel his or her talent and determination that screams to be harnessed the hell out of.
 And I want to do just that.” – Calin P., Symfony2 Developer

 “First of all, it’s interesting!
-And it’s an opportunity to get to know different mindsets and see problems dealt with from different angles and perspectives, sometimes fresher ones.
+And it’s an opportunity to get to know different mindsets.
+To see problems dealt with from different angles and perspectives, sometimes fresher ones.